-Liam Halligan is an economist, writer and broadcaster - and also has extensive business experience.
-He is best known for his weekly Economics Agenda column in The Sunday Telegraph - which enjoys a large international following and has been recognized with a highly-coveted British Press Award.
+Liam Halligan is an economist, author and broadcaster - and also has extensive business experience.
+He is best known for his long-standing weekly ‘Economics Agenda’ column in The Sunday Telegraph - which enjoys a large international following and has been recognized with a highly-coveted British Press Award.

 Liam is also Editor-at-Large and columnist at Business New Europe - a leading source of English-language business, economics and political news and analysis covering 30 countries in Central, Eastern and Southeast Europe and the Former Soviet Union.